 Why Does a Hiring Manager Want to Know Your Weaknesses?

-- How do you bounce back from failures?
+- How do you respond to failures?

 How to Answer “What are Your Weaknesses?”
 Job Interview Question